stripe/stripe-apps/README.md

 We have built a range of sample applications that demonstrates the capabilities of the platform.

 You can find examples in [/examples](/examples)

+## Issues

+We are using this repo's Issue tracker to track known issues, and we encourage you to open issues as you find them. https://github.com/stripe/tailor-preview/issues